viochemist/NucAcidNMR/README.md

 - No additional 'include' files may be used
 - Avoid spaces and dashes in any file/directory naming, only use underscore ( _ )
 - All sequences should be well documented
-  - Header - references, initialled/dated change list, any special setup instructions
+  - Header - references, class/type info, initialled/dated change list, any special setup instructions
   - Safety checks - after "1 ze" and before the experiment starts, check validity of crucial parameters
   - Sequence - comment blocks of code (Hx -> HyCz, INEPT, CS Encode, etc.)
   - Footer - all parameters listed (ie. ;p10 : describe), any special processing instructions